Multiple Sclerosis (MS)

 Motor

 Deep tendon reflexes (eg, knee and ankle jerks) are usually increased, and an extensor plantar response (Babinski sign) and clonus are often present.
 Spastic paraparesis produces a stiff, imbalanced gait; in advanced cases, it may confine patients to a wheelchair.
-Painful flexor spasms in response to sensory stimuli (eg, bedclothes) may occur late.
+Painful flexor spasms in response to sensory stimuli (eg, bedclothes) may occur.
 Cerebral or cervical spinal cord lesions may result in hemiparesis, which sometimes is the presenting symptom.

 Reduced mobility increases the risk of osteoporosis.